-Recognized as one of Canada's Top Employers for Young People
+Recognized as one of Canada's Top Employers for Young People (2019):

-By Kristina Leung and Richard Yerema, Mediacorp Canada Inc. staff editors (Feb 8, 2018)
+By Kristina Leung and Richard Yerema, Mediacorp Canada Inc. staff editors (Jan 17, 2019)

-Here are some of the reasons why Baycrest Health Sciences was selected as one of Canada's Top Employers for Young People (2018):
+Here are some of the reasons why Baycrest Health Sciences was selected as one of Canada's Top Employers for Young People (2019):

-- Baycrest offers a 12-week paid summer research internship, providing undergraduate students an opportunity to work in the laboratory of a Rotman Research Institute scientist -- the program also features an 8-week "Summer Rounds Series" to share advice and insight on careers in academia and research
+- Baycrest offers a 12-week paid summer research internship, providing undergraduate students with an opportunity to work in the laboratory of a Rotman Research Institute scientist -- the program also features an 8-week "Summer Rounds Series" to share advice and insight on careers in academia and research

-- Through Baycrest's Youth Job Shadowing Program, high school and undergraduate students can meet healthcare professionals and observe their daily work environment -- examples of participating vocations include speech language pathologists, social workers, pharmacists, imaging technicians, dieticians, physicians and physiotherapists
+- Through Baycrest's summer Youth Job Shadowing Program, high school and undergraduate students can meet healthcare professionals and observe their daily work environment -- examples of participating vocations include speech language pathologists, social workers, pharmacists, imaging technicians, dieticians, physicians and physiotherapists